vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

    }

-If changes to unit tests namespace, it is therefore necessary to change only the abstract class.
+In case of unit tests namespace change, it is therefore necessary to change only the abstract class.

 Moreover, it's not mandatory to use a regular expression, either at the level of the ``@namespace`` annotation or the method ``atoum\test::setTestNamespace()`` a simple string can also works.